corda/corda/docs/source/cordapp-advanced-concepts.rst

 This library must obviously be available to execute, since the verification logic depends on it, which in turn means it must be loaded by the Attachments Classloader.
 Since the classloader is constructed solely from code attached to the transaction, it means the library must be attached to the transaction.

-The question to consider as a developer of CorDapps is: where and how should it be attached?
+The question to consider as a developer of CorDapps is: where and how should my dependencies be attached to transactions?

-There are 2 options to achieve this:
+There are 2 options to achieve this (given the hypothetical `Apples` for `Oranges` transaction):

- 1. Imagine only the Apples code has been refactored to depend on the Fruit library.
-In which case, you could bundle the external library with the `Apples` code.
+ 1. Imagine only the `Apples` code has been refactored to depend on the `Fruit` library.
+In this case, you could bundle the external library with the `Apples` code.
     Basically create a fat-JAR that includes all dependencies.
 In the general case, where you are using signature constraints, you will sign over this fat JAR file.
  2. Add the dependency as another attachment to the transaction.

 These options have pros and cons, which are now discussed:

-Approach one is fairly straight forward and does not require any additional setup.
+The first approach is fairly straight forward and does not require any additional setup.
 Just declaring a `compile` dependency to a cordapp will by default bundle the dependency with the cordapp.
 One obvious drawback is that CorDapp JARs can grow quite large in case they depend on large libraries.
-Other drawbacks will be discussed below.
+Other more subtle drawbacks will be discussed below.

-Approach two can be attractive in cases where multiple applications depend on the same library but it currently requires an additional security check to be included in contract code.
-As stated previously anyone can create a JAR containing a class your CorDapp depends on, so a malicious actor could just create his own version of the library and attach that to the transaction instead of the legitimate one your code expects.
+The second approach can be attractive in cases where multiple applications depend on the same library but it currently requires an additional security check to be included in the contract code.
+Given that anyone can create a JAR containing a class your CorDapp depends on, a malicious actor could just create his own version of the library and attach that to the transaction instead of the legitimate one your code expects.
 This would allow the attacker to change the intended behavior of the contract that depends on this code to his advantage.

-There are ways to make this option secure and future versions of Corda will explore and implement them.
+There are ways to make this option secure without the additional explicit checks and future versions of Corda will explore and implement them.
-Currently, if a CorDapp developer decides to go for this approach they can write custom contract code to perform dependency validity checks as the `verify` method has access to the `LedgerTransaction`.
-As soon as support is added at the platform level this code can be removed.
-See below for example code.
+Currently, if a CorDapp developer decides to choose this approach they can write custom contract code to perform dependency validity in the `verify` method.
+As soon as support is added at the platform level this code can be removed from future versions of the CorDapp.
+Check below for sample code.
-What this manual check does is extend the security umbrella provided by the constraint of the state to its dependencies.
+What this manual check does is extend the security umbrella provided by the attachment constraint of the state to its dependencies.
+See :ref:`contract_security`.

-.. warning:: In Corda 4, it is the responsibility of the CorDapp developer to ensure that dependencies are added in a secure way.
+.. warning:: In Corda 4, it is the responsibility of the CorDapp developer to ensure that all dependencies are added in a secure way.
+             Bundling the dependency together with the contract code is secure, so if there are no other factors it is the preferred approach.
-             Fat-JARing the dependency is secure, but adding the attachment to the transaction is not enough.
-The contract code (that is guaranteed to be correct by the constraints mechanism), must verify that all dependencies are available and are not malicious.
+             If the dependency is not bundled, just adding the attachment to the transaction is not enough.
+The contract code, that is guaranteed to be correct by the constraints mechanism, must verify that all dependencies are available in the `attachments` and are not malicious.

-If the library you depend on is unique to your application then bundling it in your fat JAR probably makes sense.

-However, if it is a library that other contracts (eg `Oranges`) may plausibly depend on, then the node building the transaction might face a problem when trying to build an `Apples` for `Oranges` transaction.
-If `Apples` bundles `guava-v23` and `Oranges` bundles `guava-v27` then the transaction will break the `no-overlap` rule and could never validate.
+It is evident now that each contract must add its own dependencies to the transaction, but what happens when two contracts depend on the same library?
+The node that is building the transaction must ensure that the JARs added contain all code needed for all contracts and does not break the `no-overlap` rule.
+In the above example if the `Apples` code depends on `Fruit v3` and the `Oranges` code depends on `Fruit v4` that would be impossible to achieve.

-A simple way to fix this problem is for cordapps to shade this popular dependency under their own namespace.
+A simple way to fix this problem is for CorDapps to shade this common dependency under their own namespace.
 This would avoid breaking the `no-overlap rule`.
-The primary downside is that multiple apps using (and shading) this dependency may lose the ability in other contexts to do things like cast to some common superclass.
+The primary downside is that multiple apps using (and shading) this dependency may lose the ability in other contexts to carry out operations like casting to a common superclass.
+If this is the approach taken then `Apples` and `Oranges` could not be treated as just `com.fruitcompany.Fruit` but would actually be `com.applecompany.com.fruitcompany.Fruit` or
+`com.orangecompany.com.fruitcompany.Fruit`, which would not be ideal.

 Also, currently, the Corda gradle plugin does not provide any tooling for shading.

-.. note:: A very important point to remember as a CorDapp developer when you prepare for release is that states created with your CorDapp can in theory
+.. important:: A very important point to remember as a CorDapp developer when you prepare for release is that states created with your CorDapp can in theory
           be used in transactions with any other states that are governed by CorDapps that might not exist for the next 10 years.
 In order to maximise the usefulness of your CorDapp you have to ensure that the overlap footprint is as low as possible.

-The alternative approach is to attach the library as a separate attachment (approach 2).
-This opens the door to multiple contracts depending on the same library without having to include it in their JAR, but it requires them to depend on the same major version of the library (assuming semantic versioning).
-The downside to this, besides the security concern expressed earlier, is that the flow building the transaction needs to decide which version of the library is compatible with all the contracts that it must use.
-To handle this complexity in a standard way will require platform support so we recommend to start with the bundling approach and, as soon as the platform adds support for secure and usable dependency management, it will be easy to upgrade the contract to use it.
+The alternative more advanced approach is for CorDapp developers to release and test each version of their code bundled with multiple versions of the dependencies.
+Or, in case of "Approach 2" to add all the tested versions as acceptable in the contract code.
+In which case it becomes the responsibility of the flows that build the transactions to find the right combination of CorDapps to create a valid transaction.

+..
+Introduce cordapp versions.

+.. note:: CorDapps themselves can have multiple versions, and they may change dependent libraries between versions or replace them completely.
+          Any flow that might attempt to execute such a matching logic would need to maintain some compatibility metadata.
+          This functionality will be provided by the platform in a future version

 .. note:: Currently the `cordapp` gradle plugin that ships with Corda only supports bundling a dependency fully unshaded, by declaring it as a `compile` dependency.
           It also supports `cordaCompile`, which assumes the dependency is available so it does not bundle it.
 There is no current support for shading or partial bundling.

 ..
 Introduce the most complex case.